 The Mint Bar had one of the longest histories of a gay bar in the Milwaukee area.
 Opened by Christ Mares on New Year's Day, 1949 on State Street in downtown Milwaukee, 20 years before Stonewall, the bar was an early beacon for gay men in Milwaukee.
 In 1971, when the GPU News began publishing its monthly GPU News, the bar immediately began advertising, calling itself a "male bar".

 'The Mint' was a small, cozy bar, with only a few barstools and tables, but its size gave it a distinctive charm and unpretentious character that was larger than life.
 New Year’s Eve, especially, was always a big night out at the Mint.

 The story of the Mint Bar is closely linked with Angelo Aiello (widely known as 'Angel').
-Angelo is first listed in City Directory as a bartender there in 1958, and first listed as owner in 1960.
+Although Angelo is first listed in City Directory as a bartender there in 1958, and first listed as owner in 1960, there is evidence he in fact started bartending there much earlier.
 He continued to own and manage the bar until his death in 1978, when his wife Bettie Aiello took over.

 The August 1976 issue of the local "GLIB Guide" describes the business as follows: "Plain.
 One of the oldest gay bars in the city."
 But regulars never thought of the bar as "plain"- it was comfortable- and it was their space!